thodson-usgs/stf-decomposition/paper/paper.md

 With the STF() python library, fast and accurate seasonal-trend decompositions can be computed even with very large time series datasets.

 # Example
+A time series data set of historical CO2 emission rates was used as an example input for stf_decomposition().
+The seasonal, trend, and residual decompositions can be seen in the figure below.
 ![CO2 Example](Example.png)

 # How It Works